Why would you need to count the words inside of a PDF document? Most popular use cases for our calculator.

 From word count to quiz (a neat shortcut)

 Word counts are handy, but if you also need to study, review, or teach the material, you can turn the same PDF into a quiz in a few clicks.
-That’s literally what we do at PDFQuiz — upload a PDF, get questions, answers, and explanations.
-If you’re working from slides or scans, you might want to check pages or inspect fonts first.
+That is what we do at PDFQuiz: upload a PDF, get questions, answers, and explanations.
+If you are working from slides or scans, you might want to check pages or inspect fonts first.

 After you check the length, use the “Generate a quiz” button above to jump right into creating practice questions.